 - 4 cups fresh blueberries, rinsed, dried, and picked over

-For the streusel: In a standing mixer fitted with a flat beater, combine sugars, cinnamon, and salt on low speed until well combined and no large brown sugar lumps remain, about 45 seconds.
+For the streusel: In a standing mixer fitted with a flat beater, combine both sugars, flour, cinnamon, and salt on low speed until well combined and no large brown sugar lumps remain, about 45 seconds.
 Add butter and mix on low until mixture resembles wet sand and no large butter pieces remain, about 3 minutes.
 Transfer to a medium bowl and store in refrigerator while preparing cake.

 For cake: Adjust oven rack to lower middle position and heat oven to 350 degrees.
 Grease a 9×2 round cake pan and line with parchment paper round.
 Grease parchment paper round and dust pan with flour, knocking out excess.